-Type of structured Nature and purpose Interest held by the Scheme entity Investments in units issued by the Schemes. capital partnerships To manage assets on behalf of third party investors.
+Type of structured entity Nature and purpose Interest held by the Scheme Investment Schemes , Investments in units issued by the Schemes.
+Early stage venture capital partnerships To manage assets on behalf of third party investors.
 These vehicles are financed through the issue of partnership interests to investors.
 Limited partnership interest